shohelbspi/shohelbspi/README.md

 - 👋 Hi, I’m  Shohel Hossain
-- 👀 I’m interested in Python, Machine Learning and Deep Learning
+- 👀 I’m interested in Python,Django Machine Learning and Deep Learning
-- 🌱 I’m currently learning NLP
 - 📫 How to reach me https://www.facebook.com/sho.hel.14
 <!---
 shohelbspi/shohelbspi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.